lukiwieser/racetrack/README.md

 You can customize the main program's behavior using the following command-line arguments:

 - `--playstyle` or `-p`:
-  - Choose the AI's playstyle.
+  - Choose the AIs playstyle.
   - Options:
     - `ai_static` (default): Train a model on one racetrack, and display test runs as static images.
     - `ai_interactive`: Train a model on one racetrack, and watch the AI play a game in real time.